Gargopedia

-Today we’re going to Aachen, a German city that’s home to one of the most beautiful and extraordinary monuments in the world.
-We’re going to look at Aachen Cathedral and its magnificent Palatine Chapel, a marvel of history and art.
+Today’s entry is dedicated to the gargoyles of Aachen, a German city with one of the most beautiful and extraordinary monuments in the world: the Cathedral and its magnificent Palatine Chapel, a marvel of history and art.

 Construction of the chapel began in the late 8th century.
 Considered the oldest chapel in northern Europe, it was founded by Charlemagne and symbolised the power of the Carolingian Empire.
 The chapel was later expanded over the years until becoming the splendid cathedral it is today, designated a World Heritage site in 1978 and one of the first twelve sites to be included in the UNESCO list.